Portfolio

-a prayer for Coventry, life starts here (forever) is the culmination of my two year residency at The Herbert Art Gallery and Museum as part of the 20/20 project run by UAL Decolonising Arts Institute.
+a prayer for Coventry, life starts here (forever) was a commission/two year residency (2023 - 2025) at The Herbert Art Gallery and Museum as part of the 20:20 project run by UAL Decolonising Arts Institute.

-The exhibition is made up of a video, a zine and ribbons.
+It was exhibited at The Herbert in 2025.
+It was made up of a video, a zine and ribbons.
+The Herbert has now acquired the video and zine.

 The video centres an audio track which interweaves six interviews found in the oral history collection at The Herbert.
 All of the interviews were recorded around the millennium and are with people from Coventry or who were living in the city at the time the interviews were recorded.
 The audio track also features original piano and accordion by composer and musician Ruby Kyriakides, arranged by sound designer Meera Shakti Osbourne.
 Present day scenes of the city filmed by the artist, as well text on screen from the my grandparents (who are from Coventry), serve as a visual accompaniment.